Doritos Chicken Casserole is a crunchy and creamy chicken dinner with nacho cheese flavor. Tortilla chips elevate this Mexican recipe.

 How to Make Dorito Chicken Casserole Recipe

-Take half of the nacho cheese doritos and crush them into large pieces.
-Add the pieces to the bottom of your casserole dish.
+- Take half of the nacho cheese doritos and crush them into large pieces.
+Add the crushed nacho cheese doritos to the bottom of your casserole dish.

-In a large mixing bowl, stir together the cooked chicken, cooked onions, cream of chicken, diced tomatoes with green chile, sour cream, sweet corn, 1 cup of the shredded cheese, cumin, chili powder, sea salt, black pepper, and oregano.
+- In a large mixing bowl, stir together the cooked chicken (or rotisserie chicken), cooked onions, cream of chicken, diced tomatoes with green chile, sour cream, sweet corn, 1 cup of the shredded cheese, cumin, chili powder, sea salt, black pepper, and oregano.

-Top with diced tomato and green onions before serving.
+- Top with diced tomato and green onions before serving from the casserole dish.

 Store any leftovers in an air-tight container in the refrigerator for up to 4 days.
 Note that the chips will begin to absorb the liquid in the casserole and will not be as crisp as they are when the casserole is fresh.

 Can I Make This Ahead and Freeze It?